trevisanj/PFANT/README.md

 ##### 3.1.2.3.1 Interpolate the stellar atmospheric model

-This step takes a 3D grid of atmospheric models and interpolates a new model given a certain point (temperature x gravity x metallicity) contained within the limits of the grid.
+This step takes a 3D grid of atmospheric models (usually a file named _grid.mod_) and interpolates a new model given a certain point (temperature, gravity, metallicity) (specified in the main configuration file) contained within the limits of the grid.

 ```shell